Homemade Bunny Ears Cupcakes

 - Line the muffin pan with cupcake liners.

-- Wet ingredients - In the bowl of a stand mixer, with the whisk attachment, whip the whole eggs on medium speed for a minute.
+- Wet ingredients – In the bowl of a stand mixer, with the whisk attachment, whip the whole eggs on medium speed for a minute.
 Then, gradually add both the white and brown sugar.
 Continue to whip until light and fluffy.
 Then, gradually add the oil, sour cream, and vanilla extract.
-Pro tip - Adding the sugar helps improve the emulsification properties giving us the maximum volume.2 large Eggs, ¼ cup White sugar, ½ cup Brown sugar, ⅓ cup Vegetable oil, 2 tablespoon Sour cream, 1 teaspoon Vanilla extract
+Pro tip – Adding the sugar helps improve the emulsification properties giving us the maximum volume.2 large Eggs, ¼ cup White sugar, ½ cup Brown sugar, ⅓ cup Vegetable oil, 2 tbsp Sour cream, 1 tsp Vanilla extract

 - Combine – Next, add in the flour mixture followed by the grated carrots, fruits, and nuts.
 Combine well but do not overmix.Pro tip – We don't want to activate the gluten in our flour.1 cup Carrots, ⅓ cup Walnuts, ⅓ cup Raisins